sin4ch/anomaly-based-IDS-using-ML/README.md

 ## Dataset
 The CICIDS2017 dataset is a realistic and up-to-date dataset of network traffic analysis and intrusion detection systems, covering common attacks, background traffic, and features.
 It contains benign and the most up-to-date common attacks, which resembles the true real-world data (PCAPs).

-The composition of the datatset is shown in the diagram below:
+The composition, or _features_, of the datatset is shown in the diagram below:

 ![CICIDS2017 composition](https://github.com/sin4ch/anomaly-based-IDS-using-ML/blob/main/Distribution-of-labels-in-the-CICIDS2017-dataset.png)